Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.0%, Westbury has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Westbury has a skilled workforce with diverse sector representation and an unemployment rate of 3.0% as of September 2025.
-There are 2,243 residents in work, which is 0.8% below Rest of Tas.'s rate of 3.8%.
+Westbury has a skilled workforce with diverse sector representation, an unemployment rate of 3.0% as of September 2025.
+It has 2,243 residents in work, lower than Rest of Tas.'s unemployment rate of 3.8%, but with similar workforce participation at 58.6%.
+According to Census responses, 13.2% of residents work from home.

-Workforce participation is broadly similar to Rest of Tas.'s 55.7%.
-Employment among residents is concentrated in agriculture, forestry & fishing, health care & social assistance, and construction.
-The area has particular employment specialization in agriculture, forestry & fishing, with an employment share of 1.9 times the regional level.
-Conversely, retail trade shows lower representation at 8.0% versus the regional average of 10.1%.
+Employment is concentrated in agriculture, forestry & fishing, health care & social assistance, and construction.
+The area specializes in agriculture, forestry & fishing, with an employment share 1.9 times the regional level, but has lower retail trade representation at 8.0%.
+The Census working population vs resident population suggests limited local employment opportunities.
+Over a 12-month period ending September 2025, Westbury's labour force decreased by 2.4% and employment by 2.6%, increasing the unemployment rate by 0.2 percentage points.

 Frequently Asked Questions - Employment